-Our house team will be joined by specialist textile and painting experts to undertake a major conservation project to clean and restore the original damask wall coverings and carpet, as well as examine the furniture, paintings and collection in detail.
+Our house team were joined by specialist textile and painting experts in 2017 and 2018 to undertake a major conservation project to clean and restore the original damask wall coverings and carpet, as well as examine the furniture, paintings and collection in detail.

 Take a closer look than ever before to the Cabinet collection and see first-hand the conservation work necessary to look after it.

 The Cabinet un-dressed

 Paintings and furniture were removed to make way for a deep clean of the fabric of the walls and the carpet.
 Now this has been completed, the team were able to take a closer look at the paintings.

 Specialist cleaning of the paintings took place in the Cabinet, allowing visitors to see first-hand the importance of our conservation work.
 Over the 2018 season, we were able to look at all the paintings and hang them one by one as we finish - slowly bringing the decoration of the Cabinet back to life.
 There is one painting however that never left the room – The Siege of Amoy.
 This large painting will stay on a specially adapted rack in the Cabinet throughout the season.